 When you have a sick child, nothing is more comforting than knowing a doctor is available, whether it’s early morning or in the evening after work.
 At Floating Hospital for Children’s General Pediatrics and Adolescent Medicine Practice, conveniently located in downtown Boston, we have caring, expert doctors and nurses and flexible hours and services unique to a major academic medical center.
 Our fast growing program – we see over 25,000 children a year – is always ready to take on new patients, with same-day visits when needed.
+Request an appointment with one of our pediatricians today.
 Here, you’ll find:

 - After-work hours until 7:30 pm, Monday through Thursday, and 9 am–1 pm on Saturday.

 - An on-call pediatrician, 24 hours a day.

 - A comprehensive range of pediatric primary care services, including school physicals, well-baby check-ups and immunizations.

 - Pediatric physicians experienced in dealing with issues affecting adolescents, including menstrual and eating disorders, gynecological issues and contraception.

 - Additional services such as a dietician on staff to help work with children with weight problems and also with young athletes, who can discuss their unique nutritional goals and concerns.

 - A network of social workers to do mental health referrals.